Back to School Kurt Vonnegut and Education

 KVML YOUTH WRITING PROGRAM

-The KVML Youth Writing program seeks to empower and amplify the student voices by connecting them with mentors across the country.
+The KVML Youth Writing program seeks to empower and amplify student voices by connecting them with mentors.
 Our programming seeks to honor Kurt Vonnegut’s legacy by promoting his love of the written word, breaking down the barriers of space and time to create physical and virtual spaces that are inspiring and inclusive, and emphasizing an empathetic approach to tutoring and student engagement.
-Above, all we aspire to be champions for all the young writers we serve and the communities that we support.
+Above all, we aspire to be champions for all the young writers we serve and the communities we support.

 Students Served